fdietze/website/improving-the-hacker-news-ranking-algorithm/improving-the-hacker-news-ranking-algorithm.md

 ![Histogram of vote distribution on front page.
 In decreasing ranks: 13%, 7%, 6%, 5%, 4%, 4%, 3% and decreasing.
 With a hard drop on rank 30 (page 2)](https://github.com/fdietze/notes/raw/master/improving-the-hacker-news-ranking-algorithm/votehist.svg)

-# How can the ranking algorithm be improved?
+# How can the Ranking Algorithm be Improved?

 We're working on alternative solutions with the following goals in mind:
 - The algorithm should not produce false negatives, the community should find ALL high-quality content.
 - Scores should correlate with quality so that submissions can be compared
-- The front-page should have at least the quality it has today
+- The quality of content on a future version of the front-page should be at least as high as on the current version of the front-page
 - The user-interface should stay exactly the same
 - The age penalty should behave the same way as it was designed
+- Bonus: A higher overall quality on the frontpage
 - Bonus: Make it more difficult to game the system